Fairhope AL Dentist

-Gingivitis, generally called gum disease or periodontal disease, describes the events that begin with bacterial growth in your mouth and may end - if not properly treated - with tooth loss due to destruction of the tissue that surrounds your teeth.
+Gingivitis, generally called gum disease or periodontal disease, describes the events that begin with bacterial growth in your mouth and may end – if not properly treated – with tooth loss due to the destruction of the tissue that surrounds your teeth.
 Periodontal disease affects the periodontal tissue and alveolar bone.
-There are numerous types of periodontal diseases, but the most common one is plaque induced inflammation.
-Gum disease is very common in most people and usually a family dentist can treat it.
-However, in certain cases the help of a specialist might be required.
-Periodontal conditions are treated by specialists known as Periodontist.
+There are numerous types of periodontal diseases, but the most common one is plaque-induced inflammation.
+Gum disease is very common in most people and usually, a family dentist can treat it.
+However, in certain cases, the help of a specialist might be required.
+Periodontal conditions are treated by specialists known as periodontists.

-Your hygienist and Fairhope Al Dentist can best detect if there are any issues that need to be addressed with your gums and teeth and also give you options to prevent or resolve the issues.
+Your hygienist and Fairhope Al Dentist can best detect if any issues need to be addressed with your gums and teeth and also give you options to prevent or resolve the issues.